Get Smart (film): Box office

-Get Smart grossed $130.3 million domestically and $100.3 million internationally, bringing its worldwide total to $230.7 million.
+Get Smart grossed $130 million domestically and $100 million internationally, bringing its worldwide total to $230 million.
 In its opening weekend, the film grossed $38.6 million in 3,911 theaters in the United States and Canada, ranking #1 at the box office and averaging $9,891 per venue.
 The film was released in the United Kingdom on August 22, 2008, and opened on #3, behind Hellboy II: The Golden Army and Mamma Mia!.

 Home media

 Get Smart was released on DVD and Blu-ray on November 4, 2008, by Warner Home Video.
-Two versions of the film were released: the theatrical version and an enhanced version that allows viewers to view alternate takes and deleted scenes placed within the context of the film.
+Two versions of the film were released: the theatrical version and an enhanced version that allows viewers to view alternate takes and deleted scenes that are placed within the context of the film.

 The film was released on DVD in the United Kingdom on February 23, 2009.
 Approximately 2,088,163 DVD units were sold, translating to revenue of $34,652,714 (Blu-ray sales/rentals not included).